 Given the exploratory nature of this study, in-depth qualitative study with South Asian women yielded important insights about the features, chronology, community role, resources and supports that perpetuate or prevent dowry abuse.
-Moreover, the focus groups with the service providers helped to better understand systemic facilitators and barriers to prevention and intervention.
+Moreover, with the exception of Victoria. the focus groups with the service providers helped to better understand systemic facilitators and barriers to prevention and intervention.
 Alternatively, the quantitative findings from the demographic survey provided a context to their perspectives and diversity.
 Similarly, the case files demonstrated the prevalence of dowry abuse among South Asian women.